Dhruv-Tikhande/Timetable_Buddy/README.md

-# Lecture Scheduling System
+# Timetable Buddy

-A comprehensive full-stack application for managing college lecture schedules, student enrollments, and faculty course management.
-Built with modern web technologies to provide an intuitive interface for students and faculty to manage their academic schedules.
+Timetable Buddy — A full-stack web application for students and faculties to manage lecture schedules easily.

 ## 🚀 Tech Stack